-The merry month of May is delighting us with a burst of colors – be it the countless shades of green or the charming colors of blooming trees and flowers.
-And perfumes, oh, all the lovely scents when passing by lilac trees, honeysuckle, roses, mock orange blossoms, and elderberry blooms.
-I love them all, but am particularly in love with those wild flowers that are edible.
-Like lilacs and elderberries.
-Right now in Germany the lilac season just ended, but I don’t have time to be sad as the elderberry bushes are in full bloom, so the happy harvesting and indulging in sweet, heady scents continues.
+And perfumes, oh, all the lovely scents when passing by lilac trees, honeysuckle, roses, mock orange blossoms, and elderflower blooms.
+I love them all, but I have a soft spot for those wild flowers that are not just beautiful but also edible, like lilacs and elderflowers.
+Right now in Germany, the lilac season has just ended, but I don’t have time to be sad because the elderflower bushes are in full bloom.
+The happy harvesting and indulging in sweet, heady scents continues.

-To me elderflowers are very familiar as no spring went by in my Romanian childhood without sipping on the delicious “suc de soc” (Romanian elderberry lemonade).
-Sweet, yummy drinks are exactly what elderflowers are mainly known for, such as cordials, lemonades, syrups, and the Hugo cocktail.
-It is a shame, though, that elderflower tea is not as popular (yet), since this herbal tea is highly beneficial.
-Besides, it is floral, delicious, and velvety.
+Elderflowers feel wonderfully familiar to me, as no spring went by in my Romanian childhood without sipping on the delicious suc de soc—a refreshing elderflower lemonade.
+Sweet, yummy drinks are exactly what elderflowers are mainly known for, like cordials, lemonades, syrups, and the Hugo cocktail.
+If you're interested, I have an easy recipe for elderflower syrup.

-Benefits of Elderberry Blossoms Tea
+Benefits of Elderflower Tea

 Elderflower tea is also said to: